Pseudoreflections on Prym Varieties: Prym varieties with an odd prime order pseudoreflection of geometric origin

 \section{Prym varieties with an odd prime order pseudoreflection of geometric origin}

 Our main goal is to determine families of Prym varieties with a pseudoreflection.
-We will start by considering any automorphism $\sigma\in\Aut(C)$ such that $\sigma^*\eta\cong\eta$ and study its behavior; we will later impose the condition that $\sigma$ is a pseudoreflection.
-It is well-known that any automorphism that leaves $\eta$ invariant lifts to the cyclic cover, and therefore $\sigma$ induces an automorphism on $\tC$ that we will denote by the same letter.
+As above $C$ is a projective smooth curve of genus $g$ and $\eta$ is a non-trivial $2$-torsion point in $JC$ which induces a double étale cover $f:\tilde{C}\to C$.
+We will start by considering any automorphism $\sigma\in\Aut(C)$ such that $\sigma^*\eta\cong\eta$ and study its behavior; we will later impose the condition that $\sigma$ be a pseudoreflection.

+It is well-known that any automorphism that leaves $\eta$ invariant lifts to the cover $\tC$ induced by $\eta $, and therefore $\sigma$ induces an automorphism on $\tC$ that we will denote by the same letter.
 We note that this lifting is not unique, since if $\sigma$ is one such lifting, $\iota\sigma$ is another.

 First we see that $J\tC=f^*JC+P$ and that $\iota$ acts on $f^*JC$ as $\id$ and on $P$ as $-\id$.
 Moreover, since the action of $\sigma$ comes from $C$ and $\sigma$ preserves the polarization of $J\tC$, we have that $\sigma$ acts on $f^*JC$ and $P$ as well.
 In particular, we have that $\sigma$ and $\iota$ commute on $J\tC$, and therefore also as automorphisms of $\tC$.